- Now, here’s everything you need to know about becoming a professional cyclist!

 Before you go wharfing down some pasta or bread, you have to ensure that the carbs you’re taking in won’t be counterproductive to your body.
 This is easily done by knowing what carbs are the best to eat, and at what time.

-The major difference in these carbs are their glycemic index, which speaks to the impact of glucose levels in the body after digesting particular carbohydrates.
+The major difference in these carbs is their glycemic index, which speaks to the impact of glucose levels in the body after digesting particular carbohydrates.

 When you consume an energy bar, glucose levels rise much quicker than the 2 hours it would take if you had eaten rice or bread, allowing you to have more energy to use right away.

-Now this doesn’t mean all meat and seafood, but also lots of green leafy vegetables, beans and nuts.
-Because of consistent training, protein will be needed to help rebuild muscles after exercise, and you cannot afford to leave it out of your diet.
+Now, this doesn’t mean all meat and seafood, but also lots of green leafy vegetables, beans, and nuts.
+Because of consistent training, the protein will be needed to help rebuild muscles after exercise, and you cannot afford to leave it out of your diet.

 When doing weight lifting or strength training, ensure that your protein levels are met each day to prevent medical issues and muscle tearing.